-India Walton, self-identified socialist, claims upset victory in Buffalo mayoral primary
+India Walton, self-identified socialist, scores upset victory in Buffalo mayoral primary

-Walton, 38, held a lead over Brown with most in-person ballots counted, and with a few more than 1,500 absentee ballots left – fewer than the margin in the mayoral primary.
+The Associated Press projected Walton, 38, as the winner Wednesday morning.
+She held a lead over Brown with most in-person ballots counted and with a few more than 1,500 absentee ballots left — fewer than the margin in the mayoral primary.
 Brown, who refused to debate Walton during the campaign, had not conceded the race by Wednesday morning.

-Republicans have not fielded a candidate for mayor, and have not won city hall since the 1960s, making the primary winner all-but-certain to take office in January.
-If victorious when all ballots are counted, Walton will be Buffalo’s first female and first Black female mayor – a union organizer and nonprofit founder who had her first child at age 14, later earning her GED while pregnant with twins.
+Republicans have not fielded a candidate for mayor and have not won City Hall in Buffalo since the 1960s, making the Democratic primary winner all but certain to take office in January.
+If victorious when all ballots are counted, Walton will be Buffalo’s first female and first Black female mayor.
+She is a union organizer and nonprofit founder who had her first child at age 14 and later earned her GED while pregnant with twins.

-The results, if they hold, would stand as a triumph for the left as centrist Democrats have racked up a string of wins, from Joe Biden capturing the party nomination last year and the presidency to Terry McAuliffe securing the gubernatorial nod in the Virginia Democratic primary earlier this month.
+The results stand as a triumph for the left as centrist Democrats have racked up a string of wins, from Joe Biden capturing the party nomination last year and the presidency to Terry McAuliffe securing the gubernatorial nod in the Virginia Democratic primary earlier this month.

-Turnout was low in Buffalo, with fewer than 25,000 ballots cast in a city of slightly fewer than 260,000 people.
+Turnout was low in Buffalo, with fewer than 25,000 ballots cast in a city of nearly 260,000 people.
 That was comparable to the vote four years ago, when Brown prevailed over a divided field.
 In an interview, Walton credited her volunteers for the apparent upset, with endorsers from the Working Families Party (WFP) to Democratic Socialists of America reaching voters at their doors.
 In a statement, the WFP claimed to have helped Walton raise more than $140,000.

 “We saw billionaires from all across the country or the hundreds of thousands of dollars into Mayor Brown’s campaign in order for him to fight against having a voice for working class people,” Walton said.
 “I’m bracing myself for the future.”

 It’s been more than 60 years since a socialist was elected mayor of a major industrial city, Milwaukee, and 40 years since the victory of Bernie Sanders, now a senator, in Burlington, Vt.
-Unlike Sanders, but like Rep. Alexandria Ocasio-Cortez (D-N.Y.), Walton identified as a socialist inside the Democratic Party, and saw her campaign as a way to dispel worries about the label and its ideological goals.
+Unlike Sanders, but like Rep. Alexandria Ocasio-Cortez (D-N.Y.), Walton identified as a socialist inside the Democratic Party, and she saw her campaign as a way to dispel worries about the label and its ideological goals.

 “One of the things that our campaign has been really good at is storytelling — being able to explain to people why socialism is not this evil monster that the establishment wants you to believe it is,” Walton told the socialist magazine Jacobin last month.